rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 > Project Path: ~/lab/rockydocs/documentation/

-This is followed by the ability to set commands to be executed when opening and closing the project.
-These commands refer to those executable in the editor and not to the **bash.** language.
+This is followed by the ability to set commands to be run when opening and closing the project.
+These commands refer to those executable in the editor and not to the **bash** language.

-You have, for example, the possibility to open contextually when opening the editor also a side buffer with *NvimTree* with the command `NvimTreeToggle`.
+You have, for example, the possibility to open contextually when opening the editor a side buffer with *NvimTree* with the command `NvimTreeToggle`.

 > Startup Command (optional): NvimTreeToggle

-Or to execute a command before closing the editor.
+Or to run a command before closing the editor.

 > Exit Command (optional):

-Commands should be entered by omitting the colon `:` used to execute the same commands in the *statusline.*
+Commands should be entered by omitting the colon `:` used to run the same commands in the *statusline.*

-Once the configuration is finished, your project will be available in the buffer; to open it, select it and press <kbd>Enter</kbd>.
+Once the configuration is finished, your project will be available in the buffer.
+To open it, select it and press <kbd>Enter</kbd>.

 ![ProjectMgr Add](./images/projectmgr_add.png)

 As you can see from the screenshot in the **Config & Info** section, the plugin has recognized the folder as managed by *Git* and provides us with some information about it.

-Editing a project is done with <kbd>Ctrl</kbd> + <kbd>e</kbd> and consists of a new interactive loop, while any deletion with the combination <kbd>Ctrl</kbd> + <kbd>d</kbd>.
+Editing a project is done with <kbd>Ctrl</kbd> + <kbd>e</kbd> and consists of a new interactive loop, while any deletion is accomplished with the combination <kbd>Ctrl</kbd> + <kbd>d</kbd>.

 ### Additional functions